 Accessibility Requirements When Adding Non-Grade Level Floors

-If the existing building was approved for occupancy under Fire and Panic/Universal Accessibility requirements (to the extent applicable) or is an uncertified building:
+If the existing building was approved for occupancy under Fire and Panic/Universal Accessibility requirements (to the extent applicable) or is an uncertified building built prior to February 18, 1989:

 The addition of non-grade level floor(s) will trigger the requirement for an accessible route between floors, if the existing non-grade level floor(s) has/have an aggregate area of 3,000 square feet or more, or, if the additional floor space will bring the aggregate floor area of the non-grade level floor area to 3,000 square feet or more.
 Once the 3,000 square feet threshold is exceeded, an accessible route must be installed.
 As is noted above, the IBC does spell out exceptions to these requirements.
 These should be carefully noted before requiring an accessible route to the new floors.